 - Source files on GitHub

-We recommend a number of introductory tutorials to get you up to speed with After Effects basics.
+If you're new to After Effects, we'd recommend a number of introductory tutorials to get you up to speed with After Effects basics:

 If you're interested in getting some help with your After Effects project, Envato Studio has a great collection of Video After Effects services that you might like to explore.
 You could also take a look at the After Effects Project Files on Envato Market.